NYPD warned truck rental companies of 'suspicious indicators'

 Continue Reading Below

+The New York Police Department has visited truck rental companies over the past two years to inform them of potential terrorist threats, according to an NYPD official.

-In what the city’s mayor called an “act of terror,” a suspect driving a rented Home Depot (HD) pickup truck mowed down pedestrians in lower Manhattan, killing at least eight people and injuring 15 more.
+In what the city’s mayor called an “act of terror,” a suspect driving a rented Home Depot (HD) pickup truck mowed down pedestrians in lower Manhattan, killing eight people and injuring 11 more.
 Police have taken the driver into custody.

 “We did extensive outreach to the truck rental business.
 We visited over 148 truck rental locations in this area…and talked about suspicious indicators [and] ways to come forward,” Miller said during a press conference.
 “The industry has had a high level of awareness on this matter from the NYPD.”